Azure/azure-sdk-for-js/sdk/search/search/review/search.api.md

     getIndexStatistics(indexName: string, options?: GetIndexStatisticsOptions): Promise<GetIndexStatisticsResult>;
     // Warning: (ae-forgotten-export) The symbol "GetSkillSetOptions" needs to be exported by the entry point index.d.ts getSkillset(skillsetName: string, options?: GetSkillSetOptions): Promise<Skillset>;
+    // Warning: (ae-forgotten-export) The symbol "GetSynonymMapsOptions" needs to be exported by the entry point index.d.ts getSynonymMap(synonymMapName: string, options?: GetSynonymMapsOptions): Promise<SynonymMap>;
     listIndexes(options?: ListIndexesOptions): Promise<Index[]>;
     // Warning: (ae-forgotten-export) The symbol "ListSkillsetsOptions" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "Skillset" needs to be exported by the entry point index.d.ts